 You need to see if the idea is for a “must-have” or “nice-to-have” product.
-If it’s the former, talk to several potential customers about what the product does, how it would help the patient, why it’s better than existing products, how much the potential customer would be willing to pay for the device, whether there are similar products already cleared for marketing by the FDA, whether the use of those other products in a medical procedure has been assigned a CPT (Common Procedural Terminology) code by the AMA (American Medical Association), how long it will take to perform this procedure, whether insurance companies (called third-party payers, and including Medicare) will pay (reimburse) the healthcare provider for performing the procedure and how much the reimbursement is in, say, Manhattan, NY (one of the highest reimbursed regions in the US.)
+If it’s the former, dig into the medical statistics and talk to several potential customers about what the product does, how it would help the patient, why it’s better than existing products, how much the potential customer would be willing to pay for the device, whether there are similar products already cleared for marketing by the FDA, whether the use of those other products in a medical procedure has been assigned a CPT (Common Procedural Terminology) code by the AMA (American Medical Association), how long it will take to perform this procedure, whether insurance companies (called third-party payers, and including Medicare) will pay (reimburse) the healthcare provider for performing the procedure and how much the reimbursement is in, say, Manhattan, NY (one of the highest reimbursed regions in the US.)
 You may have to guess at the manufacturing cost of a device you have not designed yet, but if there is a similar device on the market and it’s not too complex, you could guess that cost as less than 20% of the selling price.

 If your idea is for a single-use disposable device, you will need to calculate if its delivered cost is significantly less than the “technical component,” or TC, of the reimbursement amount.
 Finally you will need to calculate if use of your disposable device is worth the doctor’s time, especially if you are going to try to influence them to use a procedure involving your device instead of another procedure using a competitor’s existing device; you calculate the “return on time” (R.O.T.) by dividing the professional component (PC) of the reimbursement by the time to do the procedure.
 If you are likely to achieve at least as good a clinical result as existing equipment but with a higher R.O.T. then doctors are more likely to use your invention.